moycat/apple-roaster/README-en.md

 ### Install Debian

-Though this tool is meant to be as automated as possible, you do need to configure the Mac at the first time you install a funny OS on it.
+Though this tool is meant to be as automated as possible, you do need to configure the Mac the first time you install a funny OS on it.

 1. Press `Command-R` at boot, and enter recovery mode.
 2. Turn off secure boot and allow external boot as described [here](https://support.apple.com/en-us/HT208198), so that Debian can boot.